-Three new customer service centers will open Thursday.
+Three new customer service centers also opened Thursday.

-They will be located at Fulton Center in Manhattan, Roosevelt Ave-Jackson Heights 74th Street station in Queens, and at Myrtle Wyckoff Ave station in Brooklyn.
+They are located at Fulton Center in Manhattan, Roosevelt Ave-Jackson Heights 74th Street station in Queens, and at Myrtle Wyckoff Ave station in Brooklyn.

 "Our station agents who have been in those booths in our stations for many decades are coming out of the booth this Thursday.
 So for the very first time, our agents' primary responsibilities will be to provide customer service outside of their booths," said Richard Davey, NYC Transit President.
 "You might see them in there from time to time to do some work, but the principal responsibility will be outside which is great.
 People will probably see it around morning rush hour.
 So, that's the goal."

 The MTA says it is prioritizing safety for agents who will have special training and gadgets.

 As for the booths, they'll still be around.